paulfioravanti/survey_tool_elm/README.md

 with other Create Elm App commands, are not available during the deployment process.

-Therefore, a new build of this application must be generated manually and locally before every Heroku deployment.
+Therefore, a new build of this application must be manually generated locally before every Heroku deployment.
 Hence, the `build` directory has been put under version control (by default it is `.gitignore`d).
 This means the deployment steps are: